 Landmines and explosive remnants of war (ERW) continue to displace and pose a threat to countless civilians across the country.
 Humanity & Inclusion began its work against ERW in 1999, with a vast campaign to educate the population about the risks posed by mines.
 It then built an orthopedic fitting and rehabilitation center at the regional hospital in Ziguinchor to help the victims of these weapons.

 In the region of Casamance, Humanity & Inclusion works with authorities to identify mined areas, and conducts community surveys to determine the exact locations of mine fields.
-In partnership with local development organizations, Humanity & Inclusion has carried out risk education sessions in 65 schools to equip teachers with the skills to implement mine risk education activities in their classrooms and communities.
-After carrying out its first mine clearance program in the country from 2007 to 2012, Humanity & Inclusion is currently implementing mine risk education and demining projects as part of a new one-year program that started up in September 2015.
+After carrying out its first mine clearance program in the country from 2007 to 2012, Humanity & Inclusion relaunched operations in April 2019 thanks to funding from the American people.

 HIV/AIDS & DISABILITY